Back To Psychology

 Get Rubric Feedback Before You Submit Your EE

 Upload your psychology EE draft to Marksy and get targeted feedback on scope, terminology, reasoning, and the strength of your argument.
-Marksy is built to grade faster with criterion-level precision, so you can improve before final submission.
+The result includes an estimated mark for every criterion, evidence from your draft, and the changes to make first.
+Your final mark may differ after teacher assessment or external moderation.

 1. Upload your EE draft PDF to Marksy.